percona/percona-server/doc/source/tokudb/removing_tokudb.rst

  Removing TokuDB storage engine
 ================================

-In case you want remove the TokuDB storage engine from |Percona Server| without causing any errors, the following is the recommended procedure:
+In case you want remove the TokuDB storage engine from Percona Server for MySQL without causing any errors, the following is the recommended procedure:

 Change the tables from TokuDB to InnoDB
 ---------------------------------------

-If you still need the data in the TokuDB tables you must alter the tables to another supported storage engine, i.e., |InnoDB|:
+If you still need the data in the TokuDB tables you must alter the tables to another supported storage engine, i.e., InnoDB:

 .. code-block:: mysql